liangxiaowei/liangxiaowei.github.io/data/markdown/eng-word-do.md

 -  I `did` not need to go outdoors to take the air, for the atmosphere within had lost none of its freshness —— walden

 -  His pallor showed how recently he had emerged from it into the port: so did his lack of interest in the schoolgirls opposite —— the heart of the matter

+-  A black boy brought Wilson's gin and he sipped it very slowly because he had nothing else to do except to return to his hot and squalid room and read a novel — or a poem —— the heart of the matter